AdobeDocs/marketo.en/help/marketo/getting-started/temp-getting-started-area/admin.md

 <tbody>
   <tr>
     <td>Email Defaults</td>
-    <td>Under Branding Domain, select your domain and add your Email CNAME.
-This should be in the form: [EmailTrackingCNAME].[CompanyDomain].com.  <br><a href="https://experienceleague.adobe.com/en/docs/customer-one/using/home#create-a-support-ticket-with-admin-console" target="_blank">Contact Marketo Support</a> to secure it with an SSL Certificate provision.
-This process can take up to 3 business days to complete.</td>
+    <td><li>Under Branding Domain, select your domain and add your Email CNAME.
+This should be in the form: [EmailTrackingCNAME].[CompanyDomain].com.</li>
+    <li><a href="https://experienceleague.adobe.com/en/docs/customer-one/using/home#create-a-support-ticket-with-admin-console" target="_blank">Contact Marketo Support</a> to secure it with an SSL Certificate provision.
+This process can take up to 3 business days to complete.</li></td>
   </tr>
   <tr>
     <td>SPF/DKIM</td>
-    <td><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/email-marketing/deliverability/set-up-spf-and-dkim-for-your-email-deliverability.html" target="_blank">Set up SPF &amp; DKIM</a> for email deliverability.</td>
+    <td><li><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/email-marketing/deliverability/set-up-spf-and-dkim-for-your-email-deliverability.html" target="_blank">Set up SPF &amp; DKIM</a> for email deliverability.</li></td>
   </tr>
   <tr>
   </tr>